 What do I do after this training session?

-This Introduction to the BRC is an option available for students prior to completing a Basic Rider Course.
+This Introduction to the BRC is an option available for students prior to completing a Basic Training Course.
 The purpose here is to get you familiar with motorcycle controls and basic operation and allow you to be ahead of the rest in the next level.
-After this training your next step is to take the Basic Rider Course, but now with a head start on the controls, basic skills and increased confidence.
+After this training your next step is to take the Basic Training Course, but now with a head start on the controls, basic skills and increased confidence.